runtosolve/StructuresKit.jl/docs/PlautBeam/PlautBeam.md

 ## Numerical solution
 Deformations `u`, `v`, and `ϕ` of the thin-walled beam are obtained with the solution of a system of ordinary differential equations.

 Finite difference derivative operators are defined as a function of the deformations using [DiffEqOperators.jl](https://github.com/SciML/DiffEqOperators.jl), e.g., the fourth derivative of *u* with respect to *z*, `uzzzz=Azzzz*u`, and then with a uniform load *q* defined, the system of nonlinear equations are solved for `u`, `v`, and `ϕ` with [NLsolve.jl](https://github.com/JuliaNLSolvers/NLsolve.jl).
-Internal forces and moments are calculated with finite difference derivative operators, e.g., `Mxx=Azz*v*E*I`.

 Boundary conditions for free ends, simply supported ends, and fixed ends are implemented with finite difference stencils calculated with the method described by [Souza].(https://cimec.org.ar/ojs/index.php/mc/article/view/2662 )